 Digital Skills Week

-We are pleased to be holding Digital Skills Week once again in 2023, from 20-24 March.
+We are pleased to be holding Digital Skills Week once again, from 18-22 March 2024.

-The week gives everyone the opportunity to explore, develop and share digital skills, to excel in your course and career and thrive in the digital world.
+The week gives everyone at Herts an opportunity to explore, develop and share digital skills, to excel in your course and career and thrive in the digital world.

 We enjoyed presenting and participating in the sessions.
 Predominantly, we gained confidence in sharing our knowledge and experience of digital problem solving.
 Additionally, we learnt a lot of new skills such as video editing and using Adobe software.

 As Researchers we are encouraged to be reflective, so using the Jisc Digital Discovery Tool is a good way to start, because it helps you to understand how you can develop your digital skills.
 I’d strongly encourage you to attend the sessions in Digital Skills Week.